COSC481W-2024Fall/MLite/mlite_rails_app/README.md

 ## Setup

-Before you go ahead, you need Ruby, Rails, and PostgreSQL installed.
+Before you go ahead, you need Ruby 3.3.1, Rails, and PostgreSQL installed.
 Open a terminal and:

 1. `cd` into this folder
 2. run `rails db:create` to create the database in postgres